 Stramit Monoclad® Roof and Wall Cladding can be fixed with 4 fasteners per sheet at each batten / purlin to meet the required performance values.

-All external fastening screws must conform to AS3566 - Class 3.
-They are to be hexagon headed and must be used with sealing washers for both roofing and walling.
+All fastening screws must conform to AS3566 - Class 3.
+They are to be hexagon headed and for roofing must be used with sealing washers.

 For connecting to purlins or top hats use:

 *For steel less than 1.5mm bmt thickness refer to Stramit® Top Hats & Battens Product Technical Manual.